As marchers and civil rights leaders seek to humanize the man killed by deputies in Elizabeth City, it’s white folks who need to be listening.

 The Black Lives Matter movement is as potent, as essential, as ever, but white people like me have only grown more skeptical of it, particularly white Republicans, even as research shows Black Americans are three times more likely than white Americans to be killed by police.

-In addition to condemnations by civil rights leaders, the FBI has opened an investigation into Andrew’s death.
-Compounding tensions, Superior Court Judge Jeff Foster ruled against a media coalition’s request to release footage of the incident last week, citing a state body cam law that excludes the footage from public records laws.
-Family members have seen an edited, 20-second snippet of the recording.
+The FBI has opened an investigation into Andrew’s death, but state Superior Court Judge Jeff Foster ruled against a media coalition’s request to release footage of the incident last week, citing a state body cam law that excludes the footage from public records.
+Family members have seen an edited, 20-second snippet.
 An attorney for Brown’s family said the footage shows an “execution.”

 It would be a crime to characterize stories like Andrew’s as tragedies.
 Often enough these are not tales of misunderstanding or acts of nature.
 They are the acts of people, mostly white law enforcement officers.